Bob Lemon: Early life

 Bob Lemon was born in San Bernardino, California.
-Lemon's father, Earl Lemon, ran an ice business.
-The family later moved to Long Beach, California, where Lemon attended Wilson Classical High School and played shortstop on the school's baseball team.
+Later, Lemon's father, Earl Lemon, moved his ice business and the family to Long Beach, California, where Lemon attended Wilson Classical High School and played shortstop on the school's baseball team.
 He was recognized as the state baseball player of the year by the California Interscholastic Federation (CIF) Southern Section in 1938.

-Later that same year, at the age of 17, Lemon began his professional baseball career in the farm system of the Cleveland Indians as a member of the Oswego Netherlands of the Canadian–American League and later that year, the Middle Atlantic League's Springfield Indians.
+Later in the same year, at the age of 17, Lemon began his professional baseball career in the farm system of the Cleveland Indians as a member of the Oswego Netherlands of the Canadian–American League and later that year, the Middle Atlantic League's Springfield Indians.
 In 75 games with the Netherlands he recorded a .312 batting average.
 The following season he played 80 games with Springfield, and hit .293, and then joined the New Orleans Pelicans of the Southern Association, where Lemon hit .309.
 He spent the next two seasons at the Class A level with the Eastern League's Wilkes-Barre Barons as he hit .255 in 1940 and .301 in 1941.
 In his final stint in the minors, Lemon hit .268 with 21 home runs for the 1942 Baltimore Orioles of the International League.